awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-service.md

 `ServiceName`  <a name="cfn-ecs-service-servicename"></a>
 The name of your service\.
 Up to 255 letters \(uppercase and lowercase\), numbers, underscores, and hyphens are allowed\.
 Service names must be unique within a cluster, but you can have similarly named services in multiple clusters within a Region or across multiple Regions\.
+The stack update fails if you change any properties that require replacement and the `ServiceName` is configured\.
+This is because AWS CloudFormation creates the replacement service first, but each `ServiceName` must be unique in the cluster\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)